hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 As societal and technological changes transform the nature of art, our inadequate terminology impedes meaningful discussion.
 Art changes continually, and we need language and understanding to help us navigate these changes, rather than being stuck in 18th-century myths about artistic expression.

-Just a few days ago, an AI artist (not from a traditional art background) wrote to say that [my essay on understanding contemporary art](/2020/06/08/wica.html) helped to her to understand some art-world conflicts she'd experienced first-hand.
+Just a few days ago, an "AI" artist (not from a traditional art background) wrote to say that [my essay on understanding contemporary art](/2020/06/08/wica.html) helped to her to understand some art-world conflicts she'd experienced first-hand.
 Gaining fluency in that conversation is very hard, in part because of confusing terminology around art.
 Ideally, understanding provides better conceptual tools for appreciating art, opening one up to new experiences and ideas.